craftercms/docs/source/.new-ia/by-role/developer/templated/working-with-dates-freemarker.rst

 Using the Freemarker time_zone and date_time Setting
 ----------------------------------------------------

 If we want to set the time zone used by the template to display dates, Freemarker provides a ``time_zone`` setting.
 Once you set the time zone, all date displays will be in the time zone specified.
-Let's set all the date and time display in the time zone we specified in the `Engine Site Config` file.
+Let's set all the date and time display in the time zone we specified in the `Engine Project Config` file.

 .. code-block:: html
     :force: